hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/kazarinov/pricelist_generator/pricelist_generator.md

 ### `main(mexiron: str, lang: str) -> bool`

-**Description**: This function orchestrates the entire process of report generation.
+**Description**: This function orcheStartes the entire process of report generation.
 It loads data, generates HTML, and creates the PDF document.

 **Parameters**: